GauravThakurGit/GauravThakurGit/README.md

 # 💫 About Me:
-’m a passionate Full Stack Developer and Data Science enthusiast who enjoys understanding how software works at its core.
+I’m a passionate Full Stack Developer and Data Science enthusiast who enjoys understanding how software works at its core.
 I love building clean, functional applications and experimenting with new technologies to create better digital experiences.

 ## 🌐 Socials: